Spring2023-UI-Group-D/UI-FinalProject/README.md

 ```

 ## Pull request and merge to main
 When you want to add the changes you worked on to go to the main branch.
-Push to the branch you are on right now, then an option for a pull request will pop up.
+Push to the branch you are on right now, then an option for a pull request will pop up
 A pull request requires at least one reviewer to accept for it to go through.